Let Me Think About It

 "Let Me Think About It" is a song performed by Danish soul singer Ida Corr and Dutch house DJ Fedde le Grand.
-It is a remix by le Grand of Corr's original track which appeared on her 2006 album Robosoul.
+It is a remix by le Grand of Corr's original track which appears on her 2006 album Robosoul.
 The song features credited vocals by Corr and uncredited vocals by Danish R&B singer Burhan G.

 Production

-In 2006 Ida Corr, Christian von Staffeldt aka Motrack and Burhan Genc wrote the track for Ida Corr's second album Robosoul.
-Corr, Motrack and Kasper Tranberg produced the original album version of the song. soul version album.
+In 2006, Ida Corr, Christian von Staffeldt a.k.a.
+Motrack and Burhan Genc wrote the track for Ida Corr's second album Robosoul.
+Corr, Motrack and Kasper Tranberg produced the original album version of the song.

 In 2007 Fedde Le Grand heard the album version through Ida's label Lifted House.
 He then produced a remix of the song and released it through his label Flamingo Recordings.

 The remix has an electro and house feel, with a 'jerky' beat and also with an element of jazz.
 The original song uses less drums and has an acoustic-urban feel.